babel/podcast.babeljs.io/episodes/preset-env.md

 **Jason**: You know, if I had a personal mantra, it would be to make the web smaller.

-Which sounds quaint, but if you look at it from the perspective of making the web smaller without making the web less feature compliance.. to optimize the web in its current state, then that's actually a potentially useful thing to do.
+**Jason**: Which sounds quaint, but if you look at it from the perspective of making the web smaller without making the web less feature compliance.. to optimize the web in its current state, then that's actually a potentially useful thing to do.

-Let's say I got all these traces and I went to the companies and people who are building those projects and I submitted a pull request to remove the little bit of code that got injected, I would have to do that a million times to have any success.
+**Jason**: Let's say I got all these traces and I went to the companies and people who are building those projects and I submitted a pull request to remove the little bit of code that got injected, I would have to do that a million times to have any success.

-Versus if I can identify a potential improvement in a tool that that has widespread use.
+**Jason**: Versus if I can identify a potential improvement in a tool that that has widespread use.
 Every little change is magnified.
 A 200 byte size improvement in Babel is probably terabytes worth of network bandwidth.
 Which is kind of staggering.

 **Henry**: I don't think we think about that as people that work on these projects.
 You're dealing with like these minutiae, but it's like it does affect a lot.
 Maybe as a community we've been focusing on the size of individual libraries or frameworks.